Associate Dean for Research, School of Medicine

 UT Health Summer Research Program The Department of Nanomedicine and Biomedical Engineering also supports students interested in joining the UTHealth Medical School’s ten week long Summer Research Program.
 Students often elect to take part in both the Summer Research Program and the Scholarly Concentration Program.

-At right, 2012 Summer Research Program participants (left to right) Nicole Reusser, Roger Jordan, Max Polansky, and Brandon Wilcoxson pose following the program’s closing ceremony.
+Above, 2012 Summer Research Program participants (left to right) Nicole Reusser, Roger Jordan, Max Polansky, and Brandon Wilcoxson pose following the program’s closing ceremony.